Permissionless-Software-Foundation/bch-js-examples/applications/wallet/README.txt

 const RECV_ADDR = 'YourBCHwalletHereInQuotes'
 NOTE: the .js file is defaulted to sending 1000 satoshis.
-Edit this line: const SATOSHIS_TO_SEND = 1000 to any number you wish, to change the amount of satoshis that will be sent to the receiving address you entered above
+Edit this line: const SATOSHIS_TO_SEND = 1000 to any number you wish, above 546, to change the amount of satoshis that will be sent to the receiving address you entered above.

 applications/wallet/consolidate-utxos

 After having multiple transactions into and out of your "wallet.json" address, you may wish to combine all of the UTXOs into one single UTXO.
-This is done using consolidate-utxos, exactly similar as if you used "send all" to yourself in the above 'wallet/send-all' .js file
+This is done using 'wallet/consolidate-utxo's, exactly similar as if you used "send all" to yourself in the above 'wallet/send-all' .js file.

 applications/wallet/consolidate-dust

-Similar to 'wallet/consolidate-utxos', however this .js file concerns itself with satoshi amounts smaller than 546 satoshis, as defined in the code as const dust = 546
+Similar to 'wallet/consolidate-utxos', however this .js file concerns itself with satoshi amounts smaller than 546 satoshis, as defined in the code as: const dust = 546
-The transaction will happen if all of the combined utxos have satoshi values less than 546, but if combined they do not exceed the network transmission fee then there will be an error message of insufficient funds.
+The transaction will happen if all of the combined utxos have satoshi values individually less than 546, but if combined are greater than 546 satoshis.
+Should the total utxos not exceed 546 satoshis in total, then there will be an error message of "insufficient funds".